-As healthcare marketers, our industry is facing changes and encountering a lot of unknowns.
-We enter 2018 feeling price pressures in pharma, dealing with the uncertainties of Brexit, and stressing over cybersecurity for medical devices, just to name a few.
-As we anticipate a year of change, we're sharing some of the top content marketing trends we expect to see in 2018 to help you with your marketing strategies.
+As healthcare marketers, our industry is facing changes and encountering a lot of unknowns including price pressures in pharma, dealing with the uncertainties of Brexit, and stressing over cybersecurity for medical devices, just to name a few.
+As we anticipate a year of change, we're sharing some of the top content marketing trends we expect to see to help you with your marketing strategies.

 1. Consumers will continue to access the internet via mobile devices over desktop.

 It's no secret, consumers access their email accounts via a mobile device and so do healthcare professionals.
 Most healthcare professionals are on their feet treating patients, so you'll need to get your marketing message in front of them with an effective display ad, an engaging email, or an advertisement in a medical journal that is optimized for mobile.
 (Google evaluates mobile sites separately from websites and penalizes those that do not load quickly with Accelerated Mobile Pages.)

 To improve your rank and user engagement, add structured data and relevant content to your site that Google can crawl.
 Make references to studies in medical journals and link to white papers that can be backlinked.